multitudes/oldmultitudes.github.io/_posts/2019-04-09-Hundred days of Swift.markdown

 - 2000x2000 pixel jpeg images might only take up 500KB on disk, but when they are uncompressed by iOS they’ll need around 45 MB of RAM!
 - Instruments > `Allocations instrument`
-- maoolc means memory allocate
+- `malloc` means memory allocate
 - some objects are persistent (created and still exist while the program was still running) and some are transient (created and since destroyed).

 #### [Day 98](https://www.hackingwithswift.com/100/98)
 > As Izey Victoria Odiase said, “don't aim for perfection – aim for 'better than yesterday’.”

-- When you create a UIImage using UIImage(named:) iOS loads the image and puts it into an image cache for reuse later.
+- When you create a `UIImage` using `UIImage(named:)` iOS loads the image and puts it into an image cache for reuse later.
-- we can skip the image cache by creating our images using the UIImage(contentsOfFile:) initializer instead.
-This isn't as friendly as UIImage(named:) because you need to specify the exact path to an image rather than just its filename in your app bundle
+- we can skip the image cache by creating our images using the `UIImage(contentsOfFile:)` initializer instead.
+This isn't as friendly as `UIImage(named:)` because you need to specify the exact path to an image rather than just its filename in your app bundle
-- UIImage's cache is intelligent: if it senses memory pressure, it automatically clears itself to make room for other stuff.
+- `UIImage`'s cache is intelligent: if it senses memory pressure, it automatically clears itself to make room for other stuff.

 - `title = image.replacingOccurrences(of: "-Large.jpg", with: "")`

 ```swift